blobai/ImagiumAI/README.md

 # ImagiumAI  [Download here](https://github.com/blobai/ImagiumAI/releases/download/1.26/ImagiumAI.jar)

 ImagiumAI.jar is a supplementary utility to Imagium.io which allows comparison of standalone images and PDF files.

+**The attached JAR is compiled for Java 8.
+If you are working on any other Java framework, simply download the repository and build a new JAR using 'mvn clean install' or 'mvn clean package'**

 This utility can easily be run via command line and has following features:
 1. Can compare on individual image
 2. Can compare multiple images in a folder all at once